bioinformatics-ua/dicoogle-learning-pack/_docs/developing-plugins.md

 ```

 The outcome is a sequence of search results, which is possibly lazy.
 You should not traverse the outcome more than once.
 In order to manipulate the list further, please save the results into a list such as `ArrayList`.

-At the moment, plugins that rely on DICOM content are recommended to support a configurable DIM query source, rather than hard-coding "lucene" as the provider.
-Future versions of Dicoogle should provide a means to retrieve the default DIM query source directly from the core platform, as this is a planned feature.

 ### How do I access files in storage?